May 15, 2025

 Posted March 15, 2017 by admin

-Shane was also influenced at an early age when he would read law journal articles of an emeritus professor of Southern Illinois University School of Law.
+Shane was also influence at an early age when he would read law journal articles of an emeritus professor of Southern Illinois University School of Law.
 These past experiences led him to minor in pre-law and major in political science at Eastern Illinois University.
-While at EIU in Charleston, Carnine worked for the Land of Lincoln Legal Assistance Foundation, which is a central and southern Illinois organization that provides free legal services for low-income people and senior citizens.
+While at EIU in Charleston, Carnine work for the Land of Lincoln Legal Assistance Foundation, which is a central and southern Illinois organization that provides free legal services for low-income people and senior citizens.

-The Emerging Lawyers article also refers to Shane’s one-year clerkship in the Utah Court of Appeals, where he found a work-life balance right out of school and managed to go snowboarding when he was not drafting legal opinions for the appellate court.
+The Emerging Lawyers article also refers to Shane’s one-year clerkship in the Utah Court of Appeals, where he found a work-life balance right out of school and manage to go snowboarding when he was not drafting legal opinions for the appellate court.

 Carnine is a past president of the Jefferson County Bar Association.